lode/trello-epic-relations/README.md

 Note, every add/remove action is automatically synced to the related card.
 This works across boards within the same organization as well.
 Even if those boards don't have the plugin installed.

+Be aware that **you can't (yet) manually change the checklist or card attachment**.
+Always use the card buttons to do so.

 ## Contributing